IPhone 3G: Reception

 Walt Mossberg of The Wall Street Journal described the device as "a more capable version of an already excellent device."
 However, he said that it had "hidden costs."

 Wired, an American magazine also published a survey in 2008 after the release where users sent in mixed reviews especially from readers that had misunderstandings about the 3G connection causing negative reviews of the iPhone.

-Additional contemporary reviews noted similar concerns.
-The New York Times highlighted faster data speeds and improved GPS but criticized the device's battery life and the instability of early iOS 2.0 software updates.
+Digital media website CNET gave the 3G an 8.0/10, praising its call quality and music and video experience, but pointed out the lack of basic features, uneven battery life, and shaky 3G connection.

 Issues

 Dropped calls and slow web connections

 Shortly after its release, the iPhone 3G faced criticism for frequent dropped calls and sluggish web browsing experiences.
 Investigations by various sources pointed towards a specific chip within the phone as the culprit for these connectivity problems.

 Apple addressed these issues through a software update, avoiding the need for a more drastic measure like a product recall.
 This update presumably addressed the problematic chip's behavior, improving call quality and internet connection speeds for iPhone 3G users.

 While user reports indicated connectivity issues, AT&T, the primary carrier for the iPhone 3G at the time, offered a contrasting perspective.
 In a statement, they said, "Overall, the new iPhone is performing just great on our 3G network."